FriendlyUser/markdown-notes-template/README.md

 - markdown-it-footnotes
 - markdown-it-kbd (don't know official name)

+### Other functionality of Boostnote
+Some things are hard to replicate precisely using Vuepress for example the chart.js support in boostnote.

+A good approximatation is `markdown-it-charts` and cdning the dependencies.
 ##### Limitations
 The markdown-it katex plugin is a few versions behind the latest katex version.